 Awareness is not enough.
 We recognize that dismantling racism is an obligation of everyone, not just People of Color.
 There can be no equality in science until we as scientists recognize the systemic bias in our community.
 We acknowledge that bias runs deep and commit to eradicating it.

 APAN is committed to moving beyond awareness, especially in our own programming, research, collaborations, and outreach, which we recognize have failed to embody values of diversity and inclusion as much as they should.
 To reflect that commitment, we are working to create a plan of action to ensure that APAN is an anti-racist organization.
 We pledge to work at increasing the representation of Black and other Underrepresented Minorities in our meetings and communities.
 We pledge to amplify diverse voices in our events and collaborations in the coming years.
 APAN will proactively seek ways to include Black and other Underrepresented Minority members in our meetings and committees, and identify forums during our annual meeting to listen to diverse perspectives.
-Our unprecedented 2020 meeting will be free and online, which we anticipate will diversity our attendance.
-However, we are committed to revamping our travel-award scheme to provide funds for trainees from underrepresented groups.
+Our 2021 meeting will be free and online, which we anticipate will diversify our attendance.
+Looking ahead, we are committed to focusing our travel-award scheme to provide funds for trainees from underrepresented groups.

 We look forward to working with you –our APAN community– to implement a longer-term, concrete, action plan for improvement.
 We will openly share this plan with you as it unfolds.

 We welcome and encourage any input from our community and membership about how APAN can best meet this challenge and to show that Black Lives Matter.